30murgh/relay-native/README.md

 - `cp src/env.sample.json src/env.json`

 ## Running
-You can run the app with expo or without it.
+You can run the app with or without [Expo][expo].

-Before anything run `yarn run relay`
+Before anything, run `yarn run relay`

-#### with expo
+#### with Expo
 First run `yarn start`

-Then scan QR code with your installed expo app.
+Then scan the QR code with your installed Expo app.

-#### without expo
+#### without Expo
 Plug in your device or make sure you have emulator installed.

-For running IOS use `yarn run ios`
+For running on IOS use `yarn run ios`

-For running Android use `yarn run android`
+For running on Android use `yarn run android`

 ## Testing and Formatting
-Relay Native use jest for testing and use tslint, eslint and prettier for linting and formatting.
-Tests also written in typescript.
+Relay Native uses [Jest][jest] for testing and uses [TSLint][tslint], [ESLint][eslint] and [Prettier][prettier] for linting and formatting.
+Tests are also written in typescript.

-In order to test application use on of these commands:
+In order to test the project use on of the commands below:
 - `yarn test`
 - `yarn run coverage`

-In order to check project code style run `yarn run lint`
+In order to check the project's code style run `yarn run lint`

 ## License
 Copyright © 2018-present 30murgh Community.
-This source code is licensed under the MIT license found in the LICENSE file.
+This source code is licensed under the MIT license found in the [LICENSE file][license].

 [react-native]: https://github.com/facebook/react-native